On Approximability of Satisfiable k-CSPs: V: Introduction

 As discussed above, we view the condition that the distribution $\mu$ has no $(\mathbb{Z},+)$ embedding as being of technical nature, and expect the above argument to have an analog as long as $\mu$ is pairwise connected.
 Here, a $3$-ary distribution over triples $(x,y,z)\in \Sigma^3$ is pairwise connected if the bipartite graph $G_{x,y} = ((\Sigma, \Sigma), E)$ where $E = \sett{(x,y)}{\exists z, (x,y,z)\in {\sf supp}(\mu)}$, is connected, and similarly the analogously defined bipartite graphs $G_{x,z}$ and $G_{y,z}$ are also connected.

-We expect that going beyond pairwise connected distribution would be a significant challenge.
-The class of distributions that are not pairwise connected is very rich, and an inverse theorem for this class is likely to imply effective bounds for the density Hales-Jewett theorem for combinatorial lines of length $3$~\cite{DHJ1,DHJ2,DHJ3}, a prominent open problem in combinatorics.
-More generally and for larger arities $k$, this class of distributions captures problems such as multi-dimensional Szemer{\'e}di theorems~\cite{multidimensional}, for which only ergodic theoretic proofs are known.
+We expect that going beyond pairwise connected distribution would be a very significant challenge, in several ways.
+For predicates of arity $k=2$ it is not know how to handle SDP solutions that have disconnected local distributions.
+It is entirely possible that the best rounding algorithm needs to use richer rounding schemes.
+For $k=3$, the class of distributions that are not pairwise connected is very rich, and a general inverse theorem for this entire class seems infeasible.
+It is likely that addressing it requires inverse theorems and accompanying analytical machinery for a special sub-class of distributions (such as pairwise connected distributions), as well as additional algorithmic machinery to handle disconnectedness.
+This class of distributions includes the density Hales-Jewett theorem for combinatorial lines of length $3$~\cite{DHJ1,DHJ2,DHJ3}, for which follow-up works have established ``reasonable bounds''~\cite{BKMcsp6,BKMcsp7,BKMcspDHJ}.
+For arity $k>3$, the class of non pairwise connected distributions captures difficult problems such as multi-dimensional Szemer{\'e}di theorems and their extensions~\cite{multidimensional}.
+While in some cases combinatorial proofs are known, in other cases, such as in the polynomial-version of Szemeredi's theorem, only ergodic theoretic proofs exist in the literature.

+\paragraph{On Search vs Decision Algorithm.} Our main result, Theorem~\ref{thm:main}, gives a polynomial time algorithm that distinguishes satisfiable instances of Max-$\mathcal{P}$-CSP from instances with value at most $\alpha_{\mathcal{P}}$.
+The approximation guarantee is matched with the soundness of the corresponding dictatorship test.
+At this point, we do not know how to convert this decision algorithm into a search algorithm.
+Namely, an algorithm that given a satisfiable instance as an input, {\em finds} an assignment with value at least $\alpha_{\mathcal{P}}$ in polynomial time.
+We believe that modifications of the techniques from Raghavendra-Steurer~\cite{RaghavendraS09} and Khot, Tulsiani, and Worah~\cite{KTW14} could provide the search algorithm, and we leave this as an open problem for the future.